 - Tourism is the heartbeat of Los Cabos.
-90% of our population depends on this industry and we are committed to effectively communicate the latest updates on the virus in the destination.
+90% of our population depends on this industry and we are committed to effectively communicating the latest updates on the virus in the destination.

 - The health and safety of our visitors is our top priority and special health and safety protocols have been implemented across the destination by the airport, hotels, establishments and providers.

-- As of March 20th, 2020, the U.S. government announced the temporary closing of the U.S. and Mexico border to nonessential travel in response to the global impact of COVID-19.
+- As of March 20th, 2020, the U.S. government announced the temporary closing of the U.S. and Mexico border to nonessential travel for anyone crossing by car, commuter rail and ferry travel in response to the global impact of COVID-19.
 Also, given the recent cancellations announced by all main cruise lines internationally, the Cruise Port in Los Cabos is not welcoming any cruises at this time.